DiAReL: Reinforcement Learning with Disturbance Awareness for Robust Sim2Real Policy Transfer in Robot Control: METHODOLOGY

-This work extends the design of data-driven nonlinear disturbance observers \cite{Malmir2020Robust} into a delay-resolved setting.
-A sequence of estimated disturbances is augmented to the agent observations in order to improve robustness of the learned control policy and thus effectively transfer the trained policy from the simulation to the real world.
-DAMDP is proposed as a concept to implement a training mechanism for delay-resolved disturbance-aware robust agents.
+In disturbed environments without stochastic delay, DOB uses the trained inverse model to estimate the uncertainties raised by randomization and applies a feedforward action (\Cref{fig:DARL}(b)).
+Here, the constant system input-output delay is known beforehand.
+When the agent-environment interaction suffers from stochastic delays, an accurate estimation of the delay is necessary for proper disturbance compensation.
+Inspired by delay-resolved RL algorithms \cite{Ramstedt2019,bouteiller2021,Nath2021}, \Cref{fig:DARL}(c) shows our schematic design of the training loop for the disturbance-aware agent in the presence of unknown stochastic delays.
+A sequence of estimated disturbances is augmented to the agent observations to improve the robustness of the learned control policy and thus effectively transfer it from simulation to the real world.
+DAMDP is proposed as a concept to train robust agents with delay-resolved disturbance awareness.

-\begin{definition}[DAMDP] An m-stage disturbance-augmented Markov decision process extends a conventional Markov decision process $MDP(S,A,P,r,\gamma)$ with state space $S$, action space $A$, state-transition probability matrix $P$, reward function $r$ and discount factor $\gamma$ to a $DAMDP(\prescript{+d}{}{S},A,\prescript{+d}{}{P},\prescript{+d}{}{r},\gamma)$, where $\prescript{+d}{}{S}=S\times D^{m}$ is the disturbance-augmented state space, $D$ is the vector space of estimated disturbances, $m$ is the length of the time window, and $\prescript{+d}{}{P}$ and $\prescript{+d}{}{r}$ are correspondingly the state-transition probability matrix and the reward function on the augmented state space $\prescript{+d}{}{S}$. \end{definition}
+\begin{definition}[DAMDP] An m-stage disturbance-augmented Markov decision process extends a conventional Markov decision process $\text{MDP}(S,A,P,r,\gamma)$ with state space $S$, action space $A$, state-transition probability matrix $P$, reward function $r$ and discount factor $\gamma$ to a $\text{DAMDP}(\prescript{+d}{}{S},A,\prescript{+d}{}{P},\prescript{+d}{}{r},\gamma)$, where $\prescript{+d}{}{S}=S\times D^{m}$ is the disturbance-augmented state space, $D$ is the vector space of estimated disturbances, $m$ is the length of the time window, and $\prescript{+d}{}{P}$ and $\prescript{+d}{}{r}$ are correspondingly the state-transition probability matrix and the reward function on the augmented state space $\prescript{+d}{}{S}$. \end{definition}

-The nominal agent interacts with the non-randomized simulation and follows the principle of a standard MDP to learn an optimal policy.
-In addition, the disturbance observer needs the inverse dynamics of the nominal simulation model to estimate the uncertainties raised by randomization.
-Based on our previous study \cite{Malmir2020Robust}, left-hand side of \Cref{fig:DARL} depicts how the inverse model of the non-randomized simulation is trained in Supervised Learning (SL) fashion by the input-output observation-action pairs.
-The nonlinear dynamic system representing the inverse simulation model computes the action imposed on the simulated environment $u_{k-L}$ using a fixed time window of recent observations $Y_{[k,L]}=[y_{k},y_{k-1},\ldots,y_{k-L}]^T$. $L$ is the inherent delay of the non-randomized simulation.
-The labeled data for training the inverse model is sampled from pre-collected explorative sequences that the nominal agent experiences during its training with the non-randomized simulation.